Hike + Dine: Provo

 Eat: It’s referred to online as “revered Indian fare” and with good reason.
-Bombay House serves some of the greatest Indian food in the state of Utah and is a definite must-go for visiting foodies.
-It’s approximately a 30 minute drive from the Stewart Falls trailhead to where Bombay House is tucked on University Avenue, and once you’ve left the peace of the great outdoors, you’ll find Bombay House a feast for the senses.
+Bombay House serves some of the greatest Indian food in the state, and is a definite must-go for visiting foodies.
+It’s approximately a 30-minute drive from the Stewart Falls trailhead to where Bombay House is tucked on University Avenue.
+Once you’ve left the peace of the great outdoors, you’ll find Bombay House a feast for the senses.
 The restaurant is always hopping with visitors.
 Be warned that you may find yourself waiting in line for 10 to 30 minutes.
 For a quicker way to experience it, you can order takeout on the Bombay House website.
-Along with classics, like their chicken tikka masala and kurmas, Bombay House offers plenty of vegan and gluten free options.
+Along with classics, like their chicken tikka masala and kurmas, Bombay House offers plenty of vegan and gluten-free options.
 They also make a mean lassi.

 Get a bird’s-eye view of the city from Squaw Peak